uinstinct/powerJS/README.md

 By default, the page will be served on [localhost:5000](http://localhost:5000).

-## Contributing

-This repository is welcome to all kinds of issuses and pull requests.

-If you *find a bug* or *encounter a problem* anywhere, __draft an issue__ by [clicking here](https://github.com/uinstinct/powerJS/issues/new)

-If you *made an improvement* or *resolved a problem*, you can send a **pull request** by creating it in *your forked repo* or by simply [clicking here](https://github.com/uinstinct/powerJS/pulls).

-You will be soon notified once your issue or pull request is reviewed.

 *If you liked my collection, you may give this repository a star by clicking above.*